CMPE-40062-Azure-Python/Riot-Games-Clone/README.md

 ## Description

 Welcome to the Riot Games Website Clone!
-This project is a faithful recreation of the Riot Games official website, implemented using HTML, CSS, and JavaScript.
+This project is a recreation of the Riot Games official website, implemented using HTML, CSS, and JavaScript.
 Our aim is to provide a realistic experience that mirrors the design, layout, and functionality of the original website.

 [&#9650; Back to the Top](#riot-games-website-clone)